VPS: Linux Security Tips

 Securing SSH

 SSH (Secure Shell) is a service that allows you to remotely access your server's console to execute commands on the server.
-Here you can see how to set up SSH on your server: How do I set up SSH on my server?
+Here you can see how to set up SSH on your server: Initial access (SSH)

 By default, a password-based login is used for SSH.
 However, this has the major disadvantage that authentication can be bypassed relatively easily using a brute force attack, especially if you use a password that is too simple for your SSH login.
 So if you decide to use the password solution, please use a secure password.

 To protect your server even better against unwanted SSH access, you should enable authentication exclusively via SSH keys and deactivate the password login.
-Take a look at our SSH guide, which explains how to generate and add SSH keys.
+Take a look at the SSH Key guide, which explains how to generate and add SSH keys.

 Port configuration of your services